openharmony/docs/en/device-dev/kernel/kernel-small-start-user.md

     clang --target=arm-liteos --sysroot=prebuilts/lite/sysroot -o helloworld helloworld.c
     ```

     Before running the  **clang**  command, install the LLVM compiler.
-For details, see  [Installing LLVM](../quick-start/quickstart-lite-env-setup-linux.md).
+For details, see  [Installing LLVM](../quick-start/quickstart-lite-package-environment.md#section711117144296).

-    **--target=arm-liteos**: specifies that the compilation platform is arm-liteos.
+    **--target=arm-liteos**: specifies the compilation platform, which is arm-liteos.

     **--sysroot=$\{YOUR\_ROOT\_PATH\}/prebuilts/lite/sysroot**: specifies the directory in which you can search for the header file and the dependent standard libraries.

-A user-space program can be started in either of the following ways:
+A user-mode program can be started in either of the following ways:

 -   Run the shell command to start the process.